Gone Not Around Any Longer

 Gone Not Around Any Longer (Korean: 있다 없으니까; RR: Itda Eopseunikka) is the first extended play released by South Korean girl group Sistar's sub-unit Sistar19.
 It was released as a CD and online as a single on January 31, 2013 through Starship Entertainment.

-The song was a commercial success, peaking at number 1 on the Gaon Digital Chart, Gaon Download Chart, and Gaon Streaming Chart.
+The song was a commercial success, peaking at number 1 on the Gaon Digital Chart.
 The song has been streamed over 37,190,626 times and has sold over 1,723,704 downloads as of 2013.